Q Can I collect VA benefits and SSI benefits?

 Contacting Social Security Lawyers in Raleigh

 VA and SSI benefits fall under separate programs with different eligibility requirements.
-If you were denied benefits or you need assistance applying, contact a lawyer at Brent Adams & Associates in Raleigh.
+If you were denied benefits or you need assistance applying, contact a lawyer in Raleigh at Brent Adams & Associates.
 We can evaluate your financial situation, the status of your disability and other relevant factors to determine if you can receive SSI and/or VA benefits.